 Psoriasis is an inflammatory autoimmune disease that causes your skin cells to grow faster than normal, resulting in red, raised patches of skin covered with silvery-white scales.
 Although the condition can’t be cured completely, the team of experienced skin experts at SINY® Dermatology can help you reduce and manage your symptoms.
-To learn more, call your nearest office in Bayridge, Park Slope, or the West Village, New York, today, or schedule an appointment online anytime.
+We provide the full spectrum of medical, cosmetic, and laser dermatology at all six of our offices in Bay Ridge, Brooklyn, Park Slope, Brooklyn, the West Village, and the Upper East Side in Manhattan, Forest Hills, Queens, and Southold on Long Island.

 Psoriasis is caused by an error in your immune system that makes your skin cells grow much faster than usual.
 Instead of forming over the course of a week, like normal, psoriasis prompts new skin cells to form in a matter of days.